Medicinal Mushrooms (PDQ®): Integrative, alternative, and complementary therapies - Patient Information [NCI]

 The U.S. Food and Drug Administration (FDA) has not approved the use of turkey tail or its active compound PSK as a treatment for cancer or any other medical condition.

 The FDA does not approve dietary supplements as safe or effective.
-The company that makes the dietary supplements is responsible for making sure that they are safe and that the claims on the label are true and do not mislead the product.
+The company that makes the dietary supplements is responsible for making sure that they are safe and that the claims on the label are true and do not mislead the consumer.
 The way that supplements are made is not regulated, so all batches and brands of mushroom supplements may not be the same.

 Questions and Answers About Reishi